 This is the most important stage of the making process.
 Here the kukri gets a rough initial shape and size and also the tang is forged out from the steel.
 The forging (this stage) is all about the master craftsman who rolls around the steel side-by-side, up and down and back and forth while being beaten by two 3 kg hammers simultaneously by his associates.
-The steel is red heated regularly and hammered countless time to bring into the required size, shape and structure of the kukri.
-During the process the steel gets the re-curve shape of a khukuri and the tang is created where handle will be fixed at later stages.
-This heavy duty work takes about an hour for the 3 men team/set.
+The steel is red heated regularly and hammered countless times to bring into the required size, shape, and structure of the kukri.
+During the process, the steel gets the re-curve shape of a khukuri and the tang is created where the handle will be fixed at later stages.
+This heavy-duty work takes about an hour for the 3 men's team/set.

 The rough shape formed at the earlier stage at forging is now given the actual shape.
-The master craftsman uses 1.5 kg hammer to bring the rough shape to real.
+The master craftsman uses a 1.5 kg hammer to bring the rough shape to reality.
 The still is regularly heated, beaten all around the surface over and over to get the required shape.
-This is a very time consuming stage and requires a lot of skill and years of experience.
+This is a very time-consuming stage and requires a lot of skill and years of experience.

-Making of the pattern above the notch along the spine takes place in this stage.
+The making of the pattern above the notch along the spine takes place in this stage.
 Various patterns are made depending on the type of khukuri.
-A sharp pointed Chisel and 1 kg hammer are used to make the patterns.
+A sharp-pointed Chisel and 1 kg hammer are used to make the patterns.
 The craftsman maneuvers his toes to move and flip the blade to find the right spot to hammer in the patterns.
-In some village khukuris brass inlay is used as part of the decoration of the pattern.
+In some village models, a brass inlay is used as part of the decoration of the pattern.